Key Takeaways

 Mental Symptoms

-The psychological experience of unexpected panic attacks is equally intense.
-Adolescents typically report an overwhelming sense of doom or dread, fear of losing control, and even fears of dying or “going crazy.”
+The psychological experience of unexpected panic attacks can feel as overwhelming as the physical one, sometimes more.
+Adolescents typically report an intense sense of doom or dread, fear of losing control, and even fears of dying or “going crazy.”

 2. Situational Panic Attacks